ecmwf/IonBeam/docs/messaging-interface.rst

 Messaging Interface Specification
 ==================================

-This document specifies the messaging contracts between components in the ionbeam platform.
+This document specifies the messaging contracts for implementing data sources and exporters in the ionbeam platform.
 The interface is transport-agnostic and message-oriented, using structured payloads serialized as JSON with binary data transferred via object storage.

 .. note::

-   For an overview of the system architecture and how these messages flow through the platform, see :ref:`architecture:Architecture`.
-This document focuses on the technical contracts for implementing data sources and exporters.
+   For system architecture and message flow, see :ref:`architecture:Architecture`.
+For processing logic and domain concepts, see :ref:`domain:Domain Concepts`.

 .. note::

    The **ionbeam-client** Python library provides a reference implementation of these contracts.
-While this specification is language-agnostic, the ionbeam-client demonstrates how to correctly implement data sources and exporters that conform to these messaging interfaces.
 See :ref:`ionbeam-client/index:Ionbeam Client` for the client library documentation.

 Message Contracts
 -----------------